fenago/python-networking-sysadmins/development/lab_guides/Lab_7.md

 ![](./images/C13963_07_23.jpg)

-Figure 7.23: The output indicating all prime numbers below 100
+Caption: The output indicating all prime numbers below 100

 That\'s really all there is to generators --- they\'re just a different way of expressing an iterator.
 They do, however, communicate a different